 For the proposed SpitMAC framework, we set $Q=1$ and $L=2$ and adopt the proposed near-optimal algorithm in {\bf Algorithm 3}.
-As a baseline, we consider two existing SL frameworks: (i) the vanilla SL framework, referred to as {\em Vanilla SL}, which adopts the sequential-training approach, and (ii) a clustering-based SL framework, referred to as {\em Cluster SL}, where the cluster-wise training approach is adopted with FDMA when the subchannel allocation is optimized as proposed in \cite{CPSL}.
+As a baseline, we consider three existing distributed learning frameworks: (i) the vanilla SL framework \cite{SL}, referred to as {\em Vanilla SL}, which adopts the sequential-training approach, (ii) a clustering-based SL framework, referred to as {\em Cluster SL}, where the cluster-wise training approach is adopted with FDMA when the subchannel allocation is optimized as proposed in \cite{CPSL}, and (iii) the FL framework \cite{mcmahan17a}, referred to as {\em FedAvg}, where the devices update the entire model by collaborating with the server in an iterative manner.
+For FedAvg, We assume that the communications between devices and the server are all performed using TDMA.
 We conduct a classification task using the IID and non-IID MNIST datasets.
 The batch size is 256, and the learning rate is adjusted so that each scheme shows the fastest convergence.
 Details of the SL scenarios for each dataset are described below.